yurimix/aws-s3-copy-large/README.md

 # aws-s3-copy-large
 Copy large AWS S3 objects (more than 5 GB) from one bucket to another

-Because AWS has limitations to copy large objects (more than 5G) from one bucket to anothier, this core decides this issue using multipart upload on a fly.
+Because AWS has limitations to copy large objects (more than 5G) from one bucket to another, this utility decides this issue using multipart upload on a fly.

-This utility copies also S2 object metadata and tags.
+The utility copies also S2 object metadata and tags.

 Usage:
 ```